pantrypoints/sp/content/en/research/countries/china/xi/chapter-09c.md

 pointed out: "The people's mastery is the essence and core of socialist democratic politics.
 People's democracy is the life of socialism.
-Without democracy, there would be no socialism, no socialist modernization, and no great rejuvenation of the Chinese nation.1 The original intention and mission of the Communist Party of China is to seek happiness for the Chinese people and rejuvenation for the Chinese nation.
+Without democracy, there would be no socialism, no socialist modernization, and no great rejuvenation of the Chinese nation.1 The original intention and mission of the CCP is to seek happiness for the Chinese people and rejuvenation for the Chinese nation.
 Upholding the party's leadership is, in the final analysis, the purpose of realizing the right and fundamental interests of the masses of the people to be masters of their own affairs.
 The people's mastery of the country is the essential feature of socialist democratic politics, and to